 Court battle fuels calls for less art market secrecy

-In 2010 we wrote that the lines were drawn between those who favour openness and others who prefer “handshake” culture
+Lines are drawn between those who favour openness and others who prefer “handshake” culture

 Could the art market be undergoing a fundamental restructuring?

 How did the financial downturn impact the market for brand-name artists like Hirst and Murakami?